danielrempel/ladle/README.md

  * Run "telin" script followed by port number
  * Type "kill" and hit return

-(or just press Ctrl+C twice in the terminal, ladle runs in)
+(or just press Ctrl+C twice in the terminal ladle runs in)